Iona College Celebrates Next Chapter with Opening of the LaPenta School of Business

 Ribbon cutting ceremony for new $38 million building honors Iona’s past, present and future in the City of New Rochelle.

-NEW ROCHELLE, N.Y. – Building on its legacy and launching boldly into the future, Iona College has cut the ribbon on its new $38 million LaPenta School of Business.
+NEW ROCHELLE, N.Y. – Building on its legacy and launching boldly into the future, Iona University has cut the ribbon on its new $38 million LaPenta School of Business.

 Robert V. LaPenta '67, '00H, an Iona alumnus and Board of Trustee member, laid the foundation for the new building with a transformational gift of $17.5 million, the largest in Iona's history.
 Just 18 months after breaking ground, he said the project has exceeded all expectations.